How to become a translator

 Translation industry – like every other – has its good and bad sides.
 Much depends on whether we decide to work full-time or as freelancers.
 There are localisation agencies and translation companies in the market that are willing to offer employment contracts, thus guaranteeing their linguists the comfort of fixed working hours and a steady income.
 The same profession looks somewhat different for freelancers – in this case, it is not enough to possess necessary skills – you also need a bit of luck.

 Oftentimes, getting assignments is dictated by the “first come, first served” rule or by competitiveness of rates.
-Schedule flexibility, which is so frequently listed as one of the advantages, in reality often becomes the opposite – it is not unusual that freelancers are given very short deadlines; in such cases the “schedule flexibility” means that they have to work relentlessly for even several hours a day.
+A flexible work schedule, which is so frequently listed as one of the advantages, in reality often becomes the opposite – it is not unusual that freelancers are given very short deadlines; in such cases, the “flexibility” means that they have to work relentlessly for over ten hours a day.

 Naturally, it does not mean that being a freelancer has no good aspects and no proponents whatsoever.
 After every exhausting marathon, a translator can take a few days off to rest and gain strength for the next project.
 Moreover, the translation market is constantly growing, and along with it grows the need for different types of translation – it gives all freelancers a huge field of activity and increases their chances of finding a good agency with which they will establish a fruitful, regular cooperation on favourable terms.
 In such cases, they might earn more than in-house translators.